Joaquín Pereyra (Argentine footballer)

-Joaquín Nicolás Pereyra (born 1 December 1998) is an Argentine footballer who plays as a winger for Atlético Tucumán, on loan from Rosario Central.
+Joaquín Nicolás Pereyra (born 1 December 1998) is an Argentine footballer who plays as a winger for Minnesota United.

 Club career

-Roasrio Central
+Rosario Central

 Pereyra is a youth exponent from Rosario Central.
-He made his league debut on 28 February 2016 against CA Colón in a 1--0 home win.
+He made his league debut on 28 February 2016 against CA Colón in a 3--0 away win.
 He replaced Walter Montoya after 80 minutes.

 Famalicão

 On 10 September 2020, the Portuguese top-tier club Famalicão announced that Pereyra had joined them on loan until the end of season.

+Minnesota United

+On 15 August 2024, Minnesota United announced they had signed the Argentine midfielder as a Designated Player on a three-and-a-half-year contract.
+On 17 May 2025, he scored and assisted Julian Gressel in a 3-0 win against St. Louis City.